Well-posedness of stochastic partial differential equations with fully local monotone coefficients: Introduction

 The purpose of this paper is to establish the well-posedness of SPDEs driven by multiplicative noise with fully local monotone coefficients, solving this problem in the field, which has been open for some time.
 The notion of pseudo-monotone operators plays an important role.
 Pseudo-monotone operators (see Definition \ref{220405.2112} in Section \ref{220406.2023}) were initially introduced by Br\'{e}zis in \cite{B1968}, and further developed by many authors, see \cite{Lions, Z1990, VZ2019, VZ2021} and references therein.
 Pseudo-monotone operators constitute a more general class than monotone operators.
+In their works \cite{VZ2019, VZ2021}, Vallet and Zimmermann considered a class of nonlinear diffusion-convection equations with multiplicative and additive noise.
+It is worth noting that the nonlinear diffusion-convection operator considered there is not monotone/locally monotone but rather pseudo-monotone.
+They employed a semi-implicit Euler–Maruyama time discretization method to address the well-posedness of the solutions.